Mayo School of Music Child Protection Policy

 Tours, Rehearsals, Residential Rehearsals and Courses

-All Participants will:
+All Participants will

 • Act responsibly, pay attention to the safety of themselves and others, show respect for and not interfere with or damage other participants’ equipment or property;